 When the gaps between the glass façades are increased they form an atrium.
 On the contrary, they may be divided/ compartmentalised at every level for fire protection or noise reduction between various levels as per design requirements and considerations.
 Although the basic concept of double-skin façade was explored by famous architect Le Corbusier at the beginning of the 20th century which involved the cavity spaces that he called mur neutralisant (neutralising wall) having heating/ cooling air pipes.
 His idea of neutralising the wall was to provide a barrier by blowing warm air into the cavity in winter and hot air in summer.
 After several studies and implementation in buildings, it is now evident that these kind of double-skin systems are complex, involves integration with an HVAC system, and quantifying energy conservation is very intricate.

-Figure D shows different shading devices such as solar panels, vegetation, perforated façade, deep balcony, and light shelves, curtain/ blinds and various types of building envelope that can be utilised to generate and conserve energy.
+Figure D shows different shading devices such as solar panels, vegetation, perforated façade, deep balcony, light shelves, curtains/ blinds and various types of building envelopes that can be utilised to generate and conserve energy.
 These shading devices when operated automatically like in intelligent building systems operated manually, or placed appropriately can prove to be very efficient in promoting efficient sun control, natural ventilation, daylighting, thermal/ acoustic barrier, weather-tight building envelope in addition to the visually spectacular building.
 The double-skin façade as mentioned above had its own shortcomings and post-recession (after 2008), the Architects/ Designers in UAE had to be more innovative to generate and conserve energy and adapt to the usage of cost-effective principles.
 Passive solar design strategies by reducing the usage of active mechanical systems and to enhance human comfort levels naturally became a matter of utmost concern.

 To achieve this few of the innovative screen-façade strategies employed by building projects in UAE and elsewhere are briefly mentioned below:

 Solar radiation injects a substantial amount of heat energy into the building surfaces.
-When the building envelopes heats further part of it gets transferred to the building interior and hence the demand for cooling load increases.
+When the building envelope heats further part of it gets transferred to the building interior and hence the demand for cooling load increases.
 External glazing transfers a considerable amount of heat energy into the building interior as well.
 Hence perforated screening similar to the one designed by RSP for Khalifa University, Abu Dhabi, UAE reduces heat gain inside the building, reduces solar glare, provides enhanced diffused daylight in addition to its architectural marvel.

 Passive solar strategy accounts not just for solar control but also for solar gain.
 Masdar Institute in Masdar City, Abu Dhabi is the first building of its kind to be powered entirely by renewable solar energy.
 One example of a building-integrated solar façade is the UAE pavilion facing Al Wasl Plaza in the Dubai Expo site.